Horigamisan/TimviecIT/README.md

-# IT Jobs Search Platform - Connecting IT Talent and Employers
+# TimviecIT - Connecting IT Talent and Employers

 This platform forms a bridge between job seekers and employers in the IT industry.
 From fresher to experienced levels, part-time to full-time, we cover all spectrums of jobs.
 Our unique features include a job catalog, filters, an interactive map, custom error messages, and up-to-date popular skills in demand.